Skip to main content

 If you’re researching foods because you want to increase the variety in your dog’s diet… well, have you considered our supplements?

-We’ve packed many natural sources of nutrition into The One.
+We’ve packed many natural sources of nutrition into The One/products/the-one.
 The recipe includes proven ingredients like Green Tea (for oral health), Glucosamine (for flexible joints), Taurine (for a strong heart), Egg membrane (for healthy skin), Curcurmin (for strong muscles) and Krill (for boosting immunity).
 We’ve prepped and combined all these superfoods so that you don’t have to.
 Give it a try in your dog’s bowl – and keep the melon in your freezer, ready for summer picnics.